savormix/msfs-neofly-aircraft-data-extractor/README.md

 - **Q: Why is aircraft range "Unknown"?**

   A: _Reference values_ (values named `ui_…` in `aircraft.cfg`) are not used during simulation and are not available via SimConnect.
-  This application will extract the range value from file for non-marketplace aircraft, but there is no EULA compliant way to do this for marketplace-locked aircraft.
+  This application will extract the range value from file for non-marketplace aircraft, but there is **no EULA compliant way to do this for marketplace-locked aircraft**.

+  If you receive an `Unknown` value for non-marketplace aircraft, [raise an issue](https://github.com/savormix/msfs-neofly-aircraft-data-extractor/issues).

 - **Q: Why does the cruise speed not match what is shown at aircraft selection screen?**